mixpanel/docs/pages/docs/other-bits/data-pipelines/mixpanel-bigquery-export-design.md

-# Mixpanel Bigquery Export Design
+# Mixpanel BigQuery Export Design

 This guide describes how Mixpanel exports your data to a [Google BigQuery](https://cloud.google.com/bigquery/) dataset.
 ## Design